 How Alcohol Affects The Brain

-How alcohol affects the nervous system and brain has a lot to do with its molecule size and composition.
-Alcohol is able to affect the brain quickly because it consists of tiny molecules that can easily permeate the delicate tissues of the organ.
+How alcohol affects the nervous system and brain has a lot to do with its molecular size and composition.
+Alcohol can affect the brain quickly because it consists of tiny molecules that can easily permeate the delicate tissues of the organ.

 Since alcohol is a liquid, it is absorbed faster than some of the other addictive substances that have to be broken down before they reach the bloodstream.